Crucial Things You Need To Know About External Links

 You should also consider referring to updated information.
 Google has a freshness algorithm that assesses how fresh a page is.
 It does this by examining the overall volume of newly published content about a given topic.

-To provide search engines with clear info about the external link’s purpose, the proper rel attribute must be used.
+To give search engines clear information about the purpose of an external link, use the appropriate rel attribute.
 This allows search engines to understand whether a link is sponsored, user-generated content, or not endorsed by the website owner.
-By assisting search engines in better comprehending the context and significance of the link, you can enhance your rankings in SERPs.

 The following are the most commonly used rel attributes for external links: